Children and young people; taken into care by the youth welfare office

 It is the task of the staff of the General Social Service to follow up on every worrying report that indicates a risk to the child's welfare.
 It must be clarified with the family concerned whether a counseling service or support for the family through outpatient help is sufficient to enable the parents to assume their responsibility and create a beneficial living situation for the child.

 If this is not possible, it may be necessary to remove children from the stressful situation in order to protect them.
-Even in such situations, it is the task of the youth welfare office to activate parents and strengthen them to such an extent that it is possible for the children to return to the family.
+Even in such situations, it is the task of the youth welfare office to activate parents and strengthen them to the extent that it is possible for the children to return to the family.

 Sexual abuse